F.I.S.H.

-F.I.S.H. is an outdoor 2009 sculpture depicting a school of fish by Donald Lipski, installed underneath the 1-35 overpass near Camden Street in San Antonio, Texas, United States.
-The installation features 25 7 ft fiberglass resin sculptures of long-eared sunfish, each of which are hand-painted and anatomically correct.
+F.I.S.H. is an outdoor 2009 sculpture depicting a school of fish by Donald Lipski in San Antonio, Texas, United States.
+The installation is underneath the I-35 overpass over the San Antonio River near Camden Street.
+It features 25 7 ft fiberglass resin sculptures of long-eared sunfish, each of which are hand-painted and anatomically correct.
 One additional fish is displayed inside The DoSeum, a children's museum.
 The sculpture is part of the collection of Public Art San Antonio.